Vision Statement + Guiding Principles

 - Equity data, including demographics, risk factors, traffic enforcement data, and infrastructure gaps linked to crashes, will be used to ensure the plan prioritizes the needs of low-income communities and communities of color.

 The plan will be accountable, setting out clear objectives and measuring performance against them.

 - Progress will be communicated in annual reports and in an easily accessible dashboard

 - Engagement with communities will be ongoing

-- Success will be measured by the level of investment in communities of concern, as well as by safety metrics
+- Success will be measured by the level of investment in low-income communities and communities of color, as well as by safety metrics

 This Vision Zero Action Plan places a strong emphasis on equity and supports Portland’s Citywide Racial Equity Goals.